A look at what some patients are reporting

 The good news is this kind of hair loss is almost always temporary and should grow back with time.
 It has no visible effect on the scalp (no rashes or scars) and isn’t physically uncomfortable.
 The best thing you can do for your hair is follow your normal hair care routine and give it time.
-You could also take some steps to de-stress and reduce pandemic-related anxiety by making sure you’re getting regular exercise, (virtually) connecting with friends and family, and taking a break from the news every once and awhile.
+You could also take some steps to de-stress and reduce pandemic-related anxiety by making sure you’re getting regular exercise, (virtually), connecting with friends and family, and taking a break from the news every once in a while.

 Take care of yourself

 In an already incredibly stressful time, worrying about hair loss is definitely something we could all live without.
 If you think you’re experiencing hair loss as a result of Covid, do your best to stay healthy and happy, and give your hair some time to recover and regrow.